 We loved Zürich!
 Dominated by the mighty Alps, Zürich showcases a perfect combination of whizzing city life and thrilling outdoor activities.
 You can spend a morning exploring old town squares with storybook charms and thanks to the proximity of the mountains, go for a hike to the top of the Uetliberg mountain in the afternoon.

-What we discovered while roaming around was a beautiful city with brightly coloured façades, delicious food and tasty chocolate (apparently, Swiss eat an average of 12 pounds of chocolate every year).
+What we discovered while roaming around was a beautiful city with brightly coloured façades, delicious food and tasty chocolate (apparently, the Swiss eat an average of 12 pounds of chocolate every year).

 Yes, with only 48 hours to spend, we barely touched the surface of what Switzerland had to offer and didn’t get a chance to connect with Zürich on a more personal level, but you could easily spend weeks in this picturesque region and not see everything.